Uvic-SENG321Spring2024/course/project/README.md

 # Overview
 This is a project-based course.

+In addition to the Project Specification, required document templates and guidelines are posted here.

-All *due dates* will be in course schedule in the course/README.
+All *due dates* are shown in Course Schedule in the course/README.